News Release Archive

 October 6, 2009

 Free Physics Presentation to Address Natural Phenomena

-The College of the Canyons Mathematics, Sciences and Engineering Technologies (MSET) division will host a special physics presentation designed to shed scientific light on natural phenomena including rainbows, thunder and lightning.
+The Mathematics, Sciences and Engineering Technologies (MSET) division will host a special physics presentation designed to shed scientific light on natural phenomena including rainbows, thunder and lightning.

 The basic aim of physics is the study of nature at its most fundamental level in order to discover and apply the general laws that govern force and motion, matter and energy and space and time -- while satisfying the irrepressible human desire to explore and understand the natural world around us.